In this section

 Links with the local community

 Annual whole school events such as the Carol Service and Spring Concert provide several opportunities for pupils to perform during the school year.
-There are currently five choirs and three orchestras in the school and any pupil is welcome to join without audition.
+There are currently five choirs and two orchestras in the school and any pupil is welcome to join without audition.
 Smaller groups of pupils are also often involved in providing entertainment in the local community.
-Recently we have organised a trip to the Lyric Theatre in Belfast and have developed links with the Ulster Youth Choir and members of the Ulster Orchestra who have given workshops on performance to senior pupils.

 Honours in Music